Brady throws for 4 TDs, Bucs pull away from Falcons 44-27

 Ryan scored on a 1-yard sneak and also threw scoring passes of 19 yards to Russell Gage and 1 yard to Hayden Hurst.
 The latter trimmed Atlanta’s deficit to 30-27 before Brady put the game away with two late drives.

+With Evans out, Brady still had plenty of playmakers to work with.

 Brown had his most productive day since joining the Bucs midway through the season with 11 catches for 138 yards.
-Godwin had five receptions for 133 yards, while Evans had three catches for 46 yards before leaving the game.
+Godwin had five receptions for 133 yards, while Evans had three catches for 46 yards before exiting.

 INJURIES